guysoft/PhotoPrismPi/README.rst

 #.
 Hostname is ``photoprismpi`` (not ``raspberrypi`` as usual), username: ``ubuntu`` and inital password is: ``ubuntu``
 #.
 After a few mintues you should be able to access ``http://photoprismpi.local/``
 #.
 If you attach a usb storage device it should be avilable for indexing automatically.
 #.
-You can change the settings of photoprism in the file locate at ``/boot/firmware/docker-compose/photoprism/docker-compose.yml``
+You can change the settings of photoprism in the file located at ``/boot/firmware/docker-compose/photoprism/docker-compose.yml``

 Requirements